The grotto cave in the Bruce Peninsula National Park, the northern part of the Bruce Trail

 tobermory grotto

-Part of the Bruce Trail includes the Grotto and Indian’s Head Cove, which are right beside eachother and some of the most popular tourist attractions in Ontario.
+Part of the Bruce Trail includes the Grotto and Indian’s Head Cove, which are very close to eachother and some of the most popular tourist attractions in Ontario.

 A few of the waterfalls near Hamilton, Ontario – specifically, Sherman and Tiffany Falls- contain sections of the Bruce Trail.